Assistant Professor of Medieval French

 Premodern Hauntologies: A Workshop on Spectral Temporality and Spectral Community

-I am co-organising a pair of workshops with Dr Simon Godart of Freie Universität Berlin on the subject of ‘Premodern Hauntologies’.
+In 2022, I organised a workshop with Dr Simon Godart of Freie Universität Berlin on the subject of ‘Premodern Hauntologies’.

 Derrida’s Spectres de Marx (1993), punning on ontologie, introduces the term hantologie to account for the dislocated temporal dynamics at the core of being.
 In the words of Hamlet’s Ghost, ‘The time is out of joint.’
 There is no ‘present’ without the spectral, which means there is no self-identical present.
 The spectre epitomises that figure that cannot be exorcised from the present, that returns to demand justice, that interrupts all specularity.
 Quickly one sees spectrality as a deconstructive operation: undecidable, disruptive, degrounded.
 Given that hauntology resists any attempt at essentialisation, can there be such a thing as a spectral temporality or spectral community?
 Is it a mode of criticism, an object of enquiry, an ethical injunction, or something else?
 What possibilities does a self-avowed ‘anachronistic’ approach to texts and other cultural artefacts offer to literary scholars?